The Glass Measuring Cup: Standing the Test of Time

 Learn more about why a glass measuring cup is so handy and get some tips about choosing them and using them.

 When it comes to measuring ingredients while cooking, there are certainly many options.
 Plastic measuring cups are extremely affordable, ceramic can be pretty, and stainless is sturdy.
 However, if you want something long-lasting, a glass measuring cup is one of the best options.

 Glass is ideal for a number of reasons:

 - A glass measuring cup offers a non-porous surface.
 This means that it won't absorb stains, flavors, or odors.

 - Glass is easy to clean.
 Oil washes off more easily on glass and few things will stick to it.
 It's dishwasher safe as well, so handwashing isn't necessary.

 - They're safe.
 You don't have to worry about glazes, paints, metals, or plastics contaminating or leeching into your food.
-Because most of these measuring cups are a bit heavier than plastic and many other materials, they tend not to tip over as easily either, preventing spills and breakage.
+Because most of these measuring cups are a bit heavier than plastic and many other materials, they tend not to tip over as easily either, preventing spills.

 - They can cut down on meal preparation time and clean up.
-With larger measuring cups, you can sometimes do all of your mixing in a single cup/bowl.
+With larger measuring cups, you can sometimes do all of your mixing in it.
 This allows you to work more quickly and certainly helps reduce clean up time.

 - Glass is easy to use/read.
 Glass can make measuring ingredients accurately a bit easier.
 Because you can see through it, you're able to pour in your ingredient and then get down on eye level to check to be sure it's measured as precisely.
 This isn't possible with stainless steel, ceramic, or plastic.